 Tord Boontje is known for his expression of romanticism in contemporary design.
-Some of his designs are whimsical and light-hearted; at the same time they can connect with strong emotions.
+Some of his designs are whimsical and light-hearted; at the same time they can be technically innovative and connect with strong emotions.

 “I’m interested in creating elements for everyday life that are exciting and uplifting to live with” says Boontje.
 With a strong interest in storytelling, nature, decoration, materials and technology, his work has an experimental approach.
-The results can vary from the ornate to the minimal, from the handcrafted to made-by-robots.
+The results can vary from ornate to minimal, from being handcrafted to being made-by-robots.

 Tord Boontje is originally from the Netherlands and his education at the Eindhoven Design Academy and the Royal College of Art in London set the foundations for Studio Tord Boontje.